coalton-lang/coalton/docs/reference.md

 #### `EXPT` <sup><sub>[FUNCTION]</sub></sup><a name="EXPT"></a>
 `(INTEGER → INTEGER → INTEGER)`

-Exponentiate BASE to the POWER.
+Exponentiate BASE to a non-negative POWER.

 ***